vecin2/em_automation/README.md

 - Create an empty file with the same name pointing to the previous file under `$SQL_TEMPLATES_PATH/menu` - make sure the names match otherwise it will not show up in the menu when running the application.

 #### Hide a Template
+A hidden template is not emplate that doesn't come back when the user searches templates.
+They are created so they can be reused and included in other templates but they can
-A hidden template is a template that is not found Template can be hidden by adding the template under a folder called "hidden_templates" within the main template folder.
+Template can be hidden by adding the template under a folder called "hidden_templates" within the main template folder.

 It is a good practice to reuse templates to avoid duplicating SQL code.
 Therefore a template can be created to support other templates but it shouldn't be displayed to users.
 Instead display only the wrapping templates.